Wednesday, May 6, 2026

 What Have You Got to Show for Yourself?

-I wrote the following in July of 2016 and it still rings true today in March of 2024.
+I wrote the following in July of 2016 and it still rings true today in February of 2026.

 The ever-present questions: What do you do?
 What do you want to do with your life?
 What have you got to show for yourself?
 Where are we going?
 Is this going anywhere?
 Why do we ask these questions?
 Why do we have to be something?
 Can’t we just be?
 Where do we have to go?
 Isn’t the point of life just living?
 Why do we have a need for some major goal, some end point, or some massive achievement?
 Why can’t we just go through day-to-day living with joy and let that be enough?
 Why can’t a daily run be enough without a race?
 Why can’t preparing a meal from whole fresh ingredients be enough without a lime, fig, Viognier reduction with tarragon kohlrabi coulis and roasted pistachios?
 Why can’t a happy, healthy woman be enough without a child and/or a career and a “successful” husband?

-I fret constantly over what I have or haven’t achieved in life; the fact that I have nothing concrete to show for my 57 (now 64) years of scrambling.
+I fret constantly over what I have or haven’t achieved in life; the fact that I have nothing concrete to show for my 57 (now nearly 67) years of scrambling.
 But what is really concrete about a house that can burn down or tumble down in an earthquake?
 What is good about being tied to a house that owns you?
 What is solid about a career that takes up more than half your waking life unless that career is also your passion, and how many people truly have that?
 I’ve always struggled with a need to strive for something but often have to scramble to find a target to shoot for.
 Sometimes my target is random, grabbed out of a hat just to have something out there.

 In the afternoon I go for a swim or a bike ride or another run or a hike then I get together with a friend or a group of friends, and we take our time fixing a healthy, simple meal together, maybe sip some wine, or fresh squeezed lemonade.
 And we talk about our day, what we’re grateful for, our families, the world, and life.
 Maybe some instruments come out and we sing a couple songs.